-Delicious Italian flatbread topped with luscious ripe figs, bits of onion and rosemary.
+Delicious Italian flatbread topped with luscious ripe figs, bits of onion, and rosemary.
 This glorious Figs & Rosemary Focaccia is perfect for snacking or for any meal!

-For beginner bakers and all those who get intimidated with bread baking, I strongly suggest starting with focaccia.
-It’s a very forgiving and easy recipe that requires proofing just once!
+For beginner bakers and all those who get intimidated by bread baking, I strongly suggest starting with focaccia.
+It's a very forgiving and easy recipe that requires proofing just once!
 Given our warm weather these days, the rise happens really fast.
-So in about 2.5- 3 hours, you can have a fresh, warm loaf of bread ready to be torn into thick chunks, dipped into olive oil and some balsamic vinegar perhaps, enjoyed with a glass of vino!
+So in about 2.5- 3 hours, you can have a fresh, warm loaf of bread ready to be torn into thick chunks, dipped into olive oil and some balsamic vinegar perhaps enjoyed with a glass of vino!

 This Figs & Rosemary Focaccia recipe got a double dose of rosemary!
 I kneaded some right into the dough and also topped the bread with some.
 It imparts a beautiful woody, distinctive depth of flavour to any dish.
 Just one sprig of rosemary can add pizzazz to the simplest of the dishes.
 And it really works wonders here with soft jammy figs and caramelized onions, making this bread so aromatic and flavourful.
 Honestly, it drove all of us a bit crazy while it was in the oven.
 That smell made my kitchen seem so cozy and warm!